RobinHankin/lorentz/inst/JOSE/paper.md

 known relativistic generalization of the classical distributive law
 $r\left({\bf u} + {\bf v}\right)=r{\bf u} + r{\bf v}$ [@ungar1997].
 Ungar states that ``It is hoped that one day a gyrodistributive law
-\ldots will be discovered.
+$\ldots$ will be discovered.
 If exists, it is expected to be the standard distributive law relaxed by Thomas gyration in some unexpected way''.
 The package is used to execute a systematic sweep through possible distributive laws consistent with Ungar's suggestion,